-Vance Crowe, former Director of Millennial Engagement, at Monsanto suggests three characteristics that make information worth sharing.
+Vance Crowe, a communications consultant, suggests three characteristics that make information worth sharing.

 - It has to be surprising.

-Remember that something that is ordinary to you (how a sheep is sheared) may be surprising to consumers. - 2.
-It has to be educational.
-They need to feel like they are learning something. - Connect with common values.
+Remember that something that is ordinary to you (how a sheep is sheared) may be surprising to consumers. - It has to be educational.
+They need to feel like they are learning something. - 3.
+Connect with common values.

 Families, care of the earth, passion for what you do, etc.